i5hi/helpers/vault.md

 Although the code can now be shared more freely, management of secrets is still difficult for the admin; especially once the system gains complexity.

 Vault is essentially an encrypted database, used just to store secrets.
-Similar to other database programs it has a server/daemon component and a client component.
+It has a server/daemon component and a client component.
 The client can also use http endpoints to access the vault server.

 Rather than storing *ALL* secrets within our system env, we will only store a *single* vault token and manage all secrets within vault.